 The tawaifs were trained in music, etiquette and dance by the best ustaads (masters) of the time, and the women of Shahi Mohalla were a social symbol for the elite; their presence at ceremonies was considered a statement of class and sophistication.
 Although professional entertainers often double as sex workers, the tawaifs of Shahi Mohalla were not like that.
 The nobles would send their children to them to learn etiquette and the ways of the world.

-The tawaifs of Lahore even found a place in fiction and popular narrative.
-One such famous story is of a tawaif of Mughal court in Lahore named Anarkali.
-It is said that she had an illicit relationship with Mughal Prince Salim (later crowned as Emperor Jahangir), the son of Mughal Emperor Akbar.
-The narrative describes how the old emperor was furious at the fact that his son, his royal heir was captivated by the love of a tawaif, and on his orders, Anarkali was enclosed in a wall in the Lahore Fort where she later died.
-There is no historic evidence or record of Anarakali's existence, but what is certain is that because of her character, the tawaifs of Lahore had appeared in movies, books and fictionalized versions of history, since the inception of this culture in the city.
+The tawaifs of Lahore even found a place in the fiction and the popular narrative.
+One such story is of a tawaif of Mughal court in Lahore named Anarkali.
+It is said that she had an illicit relationship with the prince Salim (who later crowned as Emperor Jahangir), the son of the Mughal Emperor Akbar.
+The narrative describes how the old emperor was furious at the fact that his son, his royal heir was captivated by the love of a woman of low class and status, and thus how on his orders, Anarkali was enclosed in a wall in the Lahore Fort where she died.
+Although there is no historic proof of Anarakali’s existence but its certain that because of her character, the tawaifs of Lahore had appeared in movies, books and fictionalized versions of history, since the inception of this culture in the city.

 Brothels first appeared in Lahore during the Afghan attacks.
 The invading army had carried away several women from the towns they sacked in the subcontinent between 1748 and 1767.
 Abdali’s troops set up two brothels – one in present-day Dhobi Mandi and the other in Mohalla Dara Shikoh.